HyperRays/minecraft-from-wish/README.md

 ---
 ### How to set up

-Firstly install the requirements from other/requirements.txt, then run the file main.py under game-logic.py from the game-logic folder.
+Firstly install the requirements from other/requirements.txt, then run the file main.py under game-logic from the game-logic folder.